Orcha02/web_scraping/olx/README.md

 `chromedriver_win32.zip`

-# Inside downloaded folder is the executable we will use
+### Inside downloaded folder is the executable we will use!